nlohmann/json/README.md

 	> Suppose you are using JSON to keep configuration files, which you would like to annotate.
 Go ahead and insert all the comments you like.
 Then pipe it through JSMin before handing it to your JSON parser.

-3. It dangerous for interoperability if some libraries would add comment support while others don't.
+3. It is dangerous for interoperability if some libraries would add comment support while others don't.
 Please check [The Harmful Consequences of the Robustness Principle](https://tools.ietf.org/html/draft-iab-protocol-maintenance-01) on this.

 This library will not support comments in the future.
 If you wish to use comments, I see three options: